Emythiel/gw2-blish-markers/README.md

 - **Raid Info** *(Work in Progress)*
 Adds a "cheat sheet" before raid bosses, with basic information such as time between certain mechanics, how long they last, how big the defiance bars are, etc.
 Mechanics are not explained in-depth, nor will there be any specific strategy guide, as they can change depending on updates, classes, squad composition and so on.
-Instead, think of it more like a little "aha, so X mechanic lasts Y seconds" - as in, little reminders on the smaller details that are more easily forgotten.
+Instead, think of it more like a little "ah right, X mechanic lasts Y seconds" - as in, little reminders on the smaller details that are more easily forgotten.

 ## Credits